taichi-dev/taichi/docs/gui.rst

 Paint on a window
 -----------------

-Paint simple geometric objects on a window.
-Taichi has internal support for lines, triangles, rectangles, circles and texts.
+Taichi's GUI supports painting simple geometric objects, such as lines, triangles, rectangles, circles, and text.

 .. note::